Popeye's Revenge

-Popeye’s Revenge is a 2025 British slasher film directed by William Stead and written by Harry Boxley.
-It is produced by ITN Studios, and stars Steven Murphy, Emily Mogilner, Connor Powles, Danielle Ronald and Bruno Cryan.
+Popeye's Revenge is a 2025 British slasher film directed by William Stead and written by Harry Boxley.
+It is produced by ITN Studios, and stars Steven Murphy, Emily Mogilner, Connor Powles, Danielle Ronald, Bruno Cryan and Kelly Rian Sanson.

 The film is one of three live-action horror films featuring Popeye that were released in 2025 after the character entered the public domain in the United States: the other two are Popeye the Slayer Man and Shiver Me Timbers.
 Popeye's Revenge was produced by ITN Studios that also produced the Twisted Childhood Universe films, though it does not take place in the same cinematic universe.